-- the Thriving Places theme of the Corporate Plan (developing environmentally based courses, preparing people for work in green industries); - the Sharing in Hertfordshire's Prosperity theme of the Corporate Plan (ensuring that our learners and participants have the skills needed for good, sustained employment); - the Enjoy Healthy and Safe Lives theme of the Corporate Plan (providing interventions that support people to improve their confidence, self-esteem, wellbeing and physical and mental health) - the Maintaining Wellbeing theme of the Adult Care Services (ACS) 3 Year Plan (Promoting resilience, connecting people to stay fit and well and supporting people back to independence through our Community Learning and Employment Support interventions).
+- the 'A Cleaner and Greener Environment' theme of the Corporate Plan (developing environmentally based courses, preparing people for work in green industries) - the 'Sustainable, responsible growth in our county' theme of the Corporate Plan (ensuring that our learners and participants have the skills needed for good, sustained employment) - the 'Healthy and Fulfilling Lives for our Residents' theme of the Corporate Plan (providing interventions that support people to improve their confidence, self-esteem, wellbeing and physical and mental health) - the 'Excellent Council Services for All' theme of the Corporate Plan (Ensuring our service is citizen focused, is innovative and embraces diversity while also investing in our staff wellbeing and development) - the 'Maintaining Wellbeing' theme of the ACS 3 Year Plan (Promoting resilience, connecting people to stay fit and well and supporting people back to independence through our Community Learning and Employment Support interventions).

-In addition, our work to support those with disabilities, mental health issues and suffering from loneliness ties into the Public Health agenda, particularly following the impact of the pandemic where feelings associated with social isolation and anxiety have increased for many.
+In addition, our work to support those with disabilities, mental health issues and suffering from loneliness ties into the Public Health agenda.